RACISM IN ROLE-PLAYING GAMES!

 We are creating a unique table-top gaming experience that puts you in an alternate Africa, wherein magic still lives and wondrous and fearsome creatures still roam the savannah.
 Where Sumunguru and Sundiata Keita meet on the battlefield and you become Imaro, Changa, Mistress Oyabakin, or even King – yes, King, not Queen – Nzingha.

 Co-Creator, Milton J. Davis and I released an anthology of stories, set in the world of Ki-Khanga, in mid-January, 2013.
 This book – chock full o’ amazing short stories – serves as a fundraiser to produce the game, which has been playtested extensively, streamlined and is currently in the final editing phase all across the United States and in several other countries.
-We will release the game at SOBSFic Con in 2016.
+We released Ki Khanga: The Sword and Soul Role Playing Game in May, 2017.

 With over 2,000,000 people playing pen-and-paper role-playing games on a regular, monthly basis (based on 2000 market research – and the numbers are rapidly growing), it is estimated that 17% are non-white.
 We will increase those numbers and of those 17% already playing role-playing games, most will play Ki-Khanga™ and love it!
 Many of the 83% will become players of Ki-Khanga™ too.